yeslogic/prince-docs/docs/styling.md

 The value `footnote` transforms the element into a footnote: it creates a footnote call in the place where it appears in its natural flow, and moves the element to the bottom of the column - please note that a normal page is considered to be a single column layout.
 The footnote marker is placed outside of the block of the footnote.
 With the value `inline-footnote`, the footnote marker is placed inside of the block of the footnote.
 To move the footnote to the bottom of a page in a multi-column layout, instead of to the bottom of its column, the correct float reference needs to be defined with the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property.
 See also [Footnotes](#footnotes).

+Please also consult [A quick guide to creating footnotes in Prince](https://www.princexml.com/howcome/2022/guides/footnotes/) for more examples and complex applications of footnotes.

+##### Sidenotes and wide floats

+Prince offers experimental support for allowing elements to be floated into a predefined sidenote area, left or right of the main page area, with the `sidenote` value.
+Within that region, they can be placed at the top or the bottom, or be aligned in different ways with their natural anchoring points.
+For more details see [Sidenotes](#sidenotes).

+Wide floats allow elements to _extend_ into sidenote areas.
+This is achieved with the value `wide` of the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) CSS property, which will display an element in its natural position and allow it to extend into all available sidenote areas.
+If you want to limit it extending into just one sidenote area, the behaviour can be finde-tuned with the values `wide-left`, `wide-right`, or `wide-inside` and `wide-outside`.

+Please note that wide floats are being laid out _before_ other sidenotes, thus "reserving" the space taken in for themselves.
+Further sidenote floats at the same natural anchoring point will then be stacked in the content order, as happens for regular [sidenotes](#sidenotes).

+Please also consult [A quick guide to creating sidenotes in Prince](https://www.princexml.com/howcome/2022/guides/sidenotes/) for more examples and complex applications of sidenotes.

 ##### Conditional Modifiers

 The property [`-prince-float-modifier`](css-props.md#prop-prince-float-modifier) is to be used in combination with other float instructions.
 When used with the value `unless-fit` it expresses a conditional: the element is only floated if it would otherwise cause a page or column break.
 For example, If you have a large image that happens to occur at the end of the page, it could force a page break and leave a gap at the end of the previous page.
-So you could float the image with the modifier value `unless-fit`, which would move it to the top of the next page *unless it fits on the current page without causing a break and leaving a gap*:
+So you could float the image with the modifier value `unless-fit`, which would move it to the top of the next page _unless it fits on the current page without causing a break and leaving a gap_:

 ```

     img {
         -prince-float-placement: top;
         -prince-float-modifier: unless-fit;
     }

 ```

 Or, in shorthand notation:

 ```

     img {
         -prince-float: top unless-fit;
     }

 ```

 ##### Clearing Floats

 Prince also extends the [`clear`](css-props.md#prop-clear) property with new keywords.

-The values `inside` and `outside` clear inside and outside spread floats, while the keyword `both` clears&hellip; both.
+The values `inside` and `outside` clear inside and outside spread floats, while the keyword `both` clears… both.

 The clear values for page and column floats are very powerful in multi-column layout.
 Imagine that you have a two-column layout with a first float at the top of the first column.
 If you create a second column float whose natural position would be just below the first one, then:

-* `-prince-clear: end` clears the float and forces the second float to the next available placement, i.e. to the bottom of the first column;
+-   `-prince-clear: end` clears the float and forces the second float to the next available placement, i.e. to the bottom of the first column;
-* `-prince-clear: column` clears the column and forces the second float to the second column;
+-   `-prince-clear: column` clears the column and forces the second float to the second column;
-* `-prince-clear: page` clears the page and forces the second float to the next page.
+-   `-prince-clear: page` clears the page and forces the second float to the next page.

 For page floats, the clear values `column` and `page` behave the same way, since Prince treats the page as a single column.